 Widowed spouses may their Will due to a new partner.
 Perhaps there is now a distance between the stepchildren and the surviving spouse.
 After several years it’s common for stepchildren to be disinherited.

-A quickly-drafted or poorly-written will may not account for the emotion attachment to family heirlooms, pictures, and other sentimental items.
+A quickly-drafted or poorly-written will may not account for the emotional attachment to family heirlooms, pictures, and other sentimental items.
 If all personal property is left to the surviving spouse, as is typical in most wills, the decedent’s children may never receive family heirlooms or family history associated with their lineage.

 Estate Planning Solutions for Blended Families

-The first step to solve this problem is to be clear with your spouse about what should happen after one of you dies.
+The first step to solving this problem is to be clear with your spouse about what should happen after one of you dies.
 A frank conversation with your spouse, often done with the guidance of an estate lawyer, is needed to express these concerns.